HA NOI

 everything.
 (Huong Hai Junk Co. [email protected] or www.halongdiscovery.com

 There were ten of us and the staff tried to seat us according to our cabins but we mutinied.
 We scrambled our tables dining with different friends at each meal.
 We were a really mixed group: a wealthy French couple, an Spanish couple on their honeymoon, a single Dutchman who missed his wife, an Australian couple and a single Australian/Chinese/Malay women.
 All interesting and entertaining company.
-The rock formations were delightful and everywhere you looked there were different vistas with shades of blue-grey fading into the distance.
-We paddle gently through a tunnel in one of the rocks and came out into water completely surrounded by high rock walls.
-It was strange and very quiet and very still.
-Then suddenly another boat load of tourists burst into our lagoon and exploded the tranquility.

 Rock islands jutted around us.
 Greenery clutched to ledges in vertical cliffs and smoothing the jagged tops of the islands.
 Some islands were completely bald and others were green to the tide line.
 Areas were white where the limestone was too smooth and vertical for even the dirt to cling.
 As the islands receded they became a blur against each other even though the furthest was no more than 2 miles off.